 The Directory ID and password also serve as students' UMD domain email account information.
 The UMD domain email account (@umd.edu) is the default account listed in students' records.
-Students choosing to use a different email address to receive UMD account messages must change their official email forwarding address.
+Students can learn more about the email service provided through this DivIT guide.
 Students who have any problems with their email account should contact the Division of Information Technology.